-Bicycles/Scooters/Roller Blades/Roller Skates/Skateboards at School in the school building.
+Bicycles/Scooters/Roller Blades/Roller Skates/Skateboards at School school building.
 We cannot assume responsibility for damaged or stolen bicycles, scooters, skateboards, rollerblades and roller skates.

 Students are encouraged to walk or ride their bike to and from school.
 For student safety, all bicycles and scooters are parked at the bicycle racks.
 Students are to walk their bikes and scooters to and from the bike racks once they enter the campus.
-Bike and scooter riding, skateboarding, rollerblading and roller skating are not allowed on the playground or need to make arrangements with the school office to retrieve impounded items.
+Bike and scooter riding, skateboarding, rollerblading and roller skating are not allowed on the playground or in the